 (b). a reference to a statute or statutory provision is a reference to such statute or statutory provision as amended or re-enacted;

 (c). any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms; and

 (d). a reference to writing or written includes faxes and e-mails.

 2. Basis of contract

 2.1 The Contract shall come into existence on the date the Customer signs the Order Confirmation and receipt of payment of the deposit monies. (“Effective Date”).

 2.2 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.3 The Project Brief and any other documentation provided by Absolute shall form part of the Contract provided that it is referenced in the relevant Order.

 3.1 Subject to payment of the Charges under the Contract, Absolute shall provide the Goods to the Customer in accordance with the Goods Specification.

-3.3 Absolute shall use its reasonable endeavours to deliver the Goods in accordance with any timescales set out in the Order or Project Brief.
+3.3 Absolute shall use its reasonable endeavours to deliver the Goods in accordance with any timescales set out in the Order Confirmation.
 Any dates quoted for delivery of the Goods are approximate only, and the time of delivery is not of the essence.
 Absolute shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Customer's failure to take delivery or to provide Absolute with adequate delivery instructions.